zstephens/telogator2/README.md

 Telogator2 requires that the muscle multiple sequence aligner v3.8 is installed in order to produce consensus TVR sequences: https://drive5.com/muscle/downloads_v3.htm The path to the muscle executable is specified via the `-m` input option.

 ## Test data

 To quickly test the functionality of Telogator2, we provided a subset of hg002 telomere reads in test_data/

 `python3 telogator.py -i test_data/hg002_chr1q.p -o telogator_out/ --fast`

 The `--fast` input option uses a less accurate method for pairwise alignment of telomere reads, but should be fine for this test data.
+With the default number of processes (4) this command should complete in about ~2 minutes.

 The primary output files are: